-My main camera body I have been using for the past 4 years.
+The camera body I have used in the past 4 years.
 It’s well-built and sturdy enough to withstand dusty conditions as well as humid environments (shot many times under light rain and even survived the Songkran festival with just a plastic bag).
 It doesn’t have any video capabilities (although that can be remedied) but has an fast burst speed of 6.3 shots/sec, making it a good camera for sport lovers or fast action shooters.

 My main everyday lens.
 It covers most focal range needed for street or travel photography.
 Photos are sharp with beautiful colors and contrast.
 Weather-sealed, fast and silent focusing motor and beautiful bokeh when wide open.
 Downsides: Weight (it’s nicknamed “The Brick“) and no Image Stabilization (IS), but it’s a fairly fast lens (f/2.8) so it’s not much of a problem.
 Definitely recommended.

 An essential lens to have in your collection.
 It’s probably the cheapest Canon lens but performs amazingly well.
 Very fast lens that delivers sharp photos.
 It’s also a great lens for beginners as it will teach them to “zoom with their feet”.

 A popular ultra-wide angle lens if you don’t have the budget for the Canon 10-22mm.
 Very light with a silent focusing motor.
 Edges appear very soft when shooting at 10mm.
 Caution: It’s an EF-S lens and only works with crop-sensor bodies (no full frame).

 As I don’t shoot a lot of macro, this one’s the only macro lens I have in my collection.
 Fairly inexpensive but popular third-party lens.
 Light, small and sharp.
 The focusing motor is very slow and noisy so better use manual focusing when shooting macro.